|1119 - Robert De Brus of Skelton Castle granted land to the Canons Regular of St Augustine for the building of

 The throne was claimed by Stephen, Henry's nephew.

-Many Norman lords, including De Brus of Skelton, went back on their word to support Matilda believing a woman would be a weakness to the realm.
+Many Norman lords, including De Brus of Skelton, went back on their word to support Matilda, believing a woman would be a weakness to the realm.
 Also she was married to Geoffrey of Anjou, an area that bordered Normandy, and had always been a threat to their French possessions.

-Stephen was crowned and this precipitated a civil war in England.
+Stephen was crowned and this eventually precipitated a civil war in England.

 But the Battle of the Standard was fought and the Scots lost.
 Their advance into England was halted, though they retained Northumbria and Cumbria for the rest of the civil war.

-1141 - Robert de Brus II died and was buried in Guisborough Priory.
+1141 - Robert de Brus died and was buried in Guisborough Priory.

 Excavations were made at the Priory "at the instigation of a noted antiquarian", in the sixteenth century by the new owners of the land, the Chaloners, [who acquired the Priory and miles of land around by whatever devious means it was apportioned after the dissolution of the monasteries and presumably shortly after the great building lay in ruins.]